Create this gorgeous Pottery Barn Inspired DIY Nightstand in a day. That’s right! Super affordable and super easy. MUST PIN!

 There are probably one hundred and one different ways you could go about creating this gem of a DIY nightstand, but I’m a creature of habit and decided to keep it simple.

-First of all, I removed the “legs” from both of my stands and then removed the rounded corners with our handy dandy table saw.
+First of all, in order to start these super simple DIY nightstand plans I removed the “legs” from both of my stands and then removed the rounded corners with our handy dandy table saw.
 This will help me keep everything lined up just the way I like it!

 Mike and I tend to be hoarders of wood so I just used some scrap pieces of 1/2″ plywood we had on hand to create the top “box”.